Asif-chohan/gridlines-assignment/README.md

 1. Cloning this repository
 2. Creating a new repository under your own GitHub account
 3. Pushing your solution to your repository
+4. Adding a screenshot comparison to the repo showing the rendered React component, so it's easy to compare the original PowerPoint slide to the React component render result:
+   - Original PowerPoint slide (SampleSlide.pptx)
+   - Your React component render result
-4. Inviting https://github.com/stephaniegoldman12 as a collaborator to view your work
+5. Inviting https://github.com/stephaniegoldman12 as a collaborator to view your work

 Good luck!